thorrak/fermentrack/docs/docs/install/Raspi Setup.md

-# Installing brewpi-esp8266

-There are two main methods for installing brewpi-esp8266:

-* Semi-automated alongside BrewPi using custom brewpi-tools
-* Manual install after installing BrewPi

-The below instructions explain the automated method.
-If you would prefer the manual instructions, scroll to the bottom.

-## Installation Instructions
-1. Prepare the Raspberry Pi (install Raspbian, run raspi-config, update/upgrade)
-2. Install BrewPi using the custom brewpi-tools.
-3. Flash the firmware to the ESP8266 board.
-4. Set up the firmware
-5. Configure BrewPi to use your firmware

-### 1. Prepare the Raspberry Pi - [[Video]](https://www.youtube.com/watch?v=JRWezXHmpNc)
+# Preparing a Raspberry Pi for Fermentrack

-Prior to installing BrewPi, you need to install Raspbian.
-Click the link above to see how to prepare the Raspberry Pi using a Mac, or read the linked instructions below for your operating system.
+Prior to installing Fermentrack, you need to install Raspbian and set everything up.
+Click the link below to watch a video showing how to prepare the Raspberry Pi using a Mac, or read the linked instructions below for your operating system.

+### Prepare the Raspberry Pi - [[Video]](https://youtu.be/TdSnJOUgS3k)

 1. Download the latest version of Raspbian from [here](https://www.raspberrypi.org/downloads/raspbian/).
 I recommend the Lite version as I prefer headless installations, but the full version works as well.
 2. Burn Raspbian to your SD card using [these instructions](https://www.raspberrypi.org/documentation/installation/installing-images/).